-The Washington University Institute of Clinical and Translational Sciences (ICTS) announces the 13th annual Clinical and Translational Research Funding Program (CTRFP).
-Annually, the CTRFP receives over 100 applications and awards approximately $1M for 20 investigator-initiated projects.
+As an internal grant funding program of the ICTS, the Clinical and Translational Research Funding Program (CTRFP) awards projects that promote the translation of scientific discoveries into improvement in human health.
+Annually, the CTRFP receives over 100 applications and awards approximately $1M for investigator-initiated projects.
 These projects are supported with funding from the ICTS and our partner institutions including The Foundation for Barnes-Jewish Hospital, Saint Louis University, and the University of Missouri-Columbia.

 Awards will be considered for: